 This is a feature that senses when visitors are about to leave your site.
 Basically, it tracks their mouse movement and when it looks like they are going to switch tabs on exit out, the CTA pops up.

-You can use this feature to pull out the last-ditch efforts and capture a lead before they leave.
-Try hitting them up with a "Wait, before you go!" type message.
+You can use this feature to pull out the last-ditch efforts and capture leads before they leave.
+Try hitting them up with a “Wait, before you go!” message.

 Split Test Your CTA’s

-You can try your luck and hope that whatever CTA you’re using.
-Or you can test different ones out and use the ones that work the best.
+You can try your luck and hope that whatever CTA you’re using succeeds.
+Or you can test different ones out with small groups and use the ones that work best.
 This is called A/B testing or split testing.

 Testimonials on Your Home Page

 Feature a juicy testimonial right on your homepage so that visitors see it right away.
-This increases credibility and thus the hesitation people would normally have before subscribing to your list for the first time.
+Any business that’s been slammed by Google Reviews will tell you: positive reviews are powerful.
+As humans, we naturally trust something more when we know that other people have already benefited from it.
+Playing on this “herd mentality” is one of the most tried-and-true psychological marketing tactics in the book.
+It’s simple: positive reviews lead to increased credibility and personal connection, thus reducing the hesitation people would normally have before subscribing to your email list for the first time.

-I hope this article has given you a better understanding of why so many real estate websites aren’t capturing as many leads as they should, and what you can do to fix that problem.
+I hope this article has given you a better understanding of why so many real estate websites aren’t generating leads as efficiently as they should and what you can do to fix that problem.

-Building a real estate website that drives consistent leads isn't difficult once you figure out the process.
-But you do need to understand the process and what tools are available for you.
+Building a real estate website that drives consistent leads isn’t difficult once you figure out the process – but you do need to understand the keys and what tools are available for you.

 If you want to stay up to date on all of our free and valuable content, subscribe to our newsletter.
 We publish valuable articles and guides such as this one regularly.
-That way you can constantly improve your marketing skills, and become a more effective real estate marketer.
+Constantly improve your marketing skills and become a more effective real estate marketing leader!

-And if you want to dominate your hyperlocal real estate market, and have a website that uses all the tools we have seen in this article, check out AgentFire’s Spark Sites, #1 rated for several years in a row.
+And if you’re ready to easily to dominate your hyperlocal real estate market and have a website that makes it happen using all the tools we’ve talked about in this article, check out AgentFire’s Websites, #1 rated for several years in a row.

 150 Real Estate Marketing Ideas To Supercharge Your Marketing Efforts